MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-hybrid-connectivity.md

 description: "Planning considerations for implementing hybrid connectivity between Skype for Business Server and Skype for Business Online or Teams."
 ---

-# Plan hybrid connectivity between Skype for Business Server and Office 365
+# Plan hybrid connectivity between Skype for Business Server and Microsoft 365 or Office 365

 ## Overview